MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/phone-numbers-for-audio-conferencing-in-teams.md

 - I **numeri di telefono dedicati** sono i numeri di telefono disponibili solo per gli utenti all'interno dell'organizzazione.
 Puoi modificare le lingue utilizzate quando un utente partecipa a una riunione tramite telefono chiamando uno di questi numeri.

-- I **numeri di telefono condivisi** sono i numeri di telefono che possono essere condivisi con altri Microsoft 365 o Office 365S.
+- I **numeri di telefono condivisi** sono quelli che possono essere condivisi con altri Microsoft 365 o Office 365.
 Non puoi modificare le lingue utilizzate quando un utente partecipa a una riunione tramite telefono chiamando uno di questi numeri.

 While the default audio conferencing number that is assigned to an organizer is only included in the meeting invite, a caller can use any of the phone numbers that are assigned to your conferencing bridge to join a meeting.
 The list of phone numbers that can be used to join a meeting is available using the **Find a local number** link that is included on every meeting invite.